graboskyc/DigiSign/README.md

 * Edit the record to have the `feed` field and the attribute a comma-delimited string of feeds such as `ALL,menus` to get feeds for `ALL` and `menus`
 * Every 15 seconds or so the Pi will update to check if it is registered and start the slideshow
 * Add to the `Signs` collection with the screens needed to rotate

+## Realm Admin Pages
+* Make sure Realm web hosting is enabled
+* edit the `DigisignAdminSite/wwwroot/js/realmHooks.js` and change the Realm App ID at thet op
+* Using the dotnet CLI within the `DigisignAdminSite` directory run `dotnet publish -c Release`
+* Upload the contents of the `DigisignAdminSite\bin\Release\net5.0\publish\wwwroot` directory into Realm Hosting
+* Within hosting settings, make sure you enable "single page app" and point it to `index.html`
+* You can now edit pages here to change what shows up on the signs

 # Registration
 ![](Screenshots/ss01.png)